linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ### Call out Dock

-When the Dock is set as "Always Hidden" or "Smart Hide", if the Dock is at the bottom, slide in upward from the bottom edge of the screen to call it out; and if the Dock is on the top, slide in downward from the upper edge of the screen to call it out.
+When the Dock is set as "Keep Hidden" or "Smart Hide", if the Dock is at the bottom, slide in upward from the bottom edge of the screen to call it out; and if the Dock is on the top, slide in downward from the upper edge of the screen to call it out.

 ### Backward/Forward